 Because Kite Fest is held in March, the weather can vary dramatically.
 Sometimes it’s a gorgeous sunny day with highs in the 80s and other times its cloudy and in the 40s.
 But even when its chilly, like it was this day, just dress for the outdoors and you’ll be fine.

 Kite Fest is free to the public, but you can upgrade to the VIP option known as the High Flier Club.
 This includes close-in parking, early access to Zilker Park, catered breakfast and lunch, table seating & resting area, and more.

 The ABC Kite Fest is one of the many family-friendly events in Austin that brings the community together.
 So grab a kite and come down to Zilker Park next March for an afternoon of fun.
-I’m Craig Smyser with RE/MAX Capital City.
-Thanks for joining me for this episode of Discover Austin.
+I’m Craig Smyser, thanks for joining me for this episode of Discover Austin.